-- i. wearing a body-worn camera in a clearly visible manner; or - ii. giving an audible notice that the officer is using a body-worn camera.
-(Utah Code Section 77-7a-105). - 4.
-3. Officers An officer shall terminate deactivate the use of their officer's bodyworn camera while inside a hospital, health care facility, human service program, or the clinic of a health care provider except in the following situations (Utah Code Section 77-7a-104(11)(b) 104): - a. (a) All enforcement and investigative contacts including stops and field interview situations - (b) Traffic stops including, but not limited to, traffic violations, stranded motorist assist and all crime interdiction stops
+- i. wearing a body-worn camera in a clearly visible manner; or - ii. giving an audible notice that the officer is using a body-worn camera.(Utah Code Section 77-7a-105). - 4.
+An officer shall deactivate the officer's body-worn camera while inside a hospital, health care facility, human service program, or the clinic of a health care provider except in the following situations (Utah Code Section 77-7a-104): - a.
+All enforcement and investigative contacts including stops and field interview situations - Self-initiated activity in which the officer would normally notify U Safety Dispatch - c.
+Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording

-- b. (c) Self-initiated activity in which a memberthe officer would normally notify U Safety Dispatch - c. (d) Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording - d. (e) Any use of force - e. (f) Dispatched calls for service - f. (g) Execution of a warrant (Utah Code Section 77-7a-103; Utah Code Section 77-7a-104) - 5.
-An officer shall deactivate the officer's body-worn camera while in a classroom environment while class is in session, except in the following situations: - a.
-All enforcement and investigative contacts including stops and field interview situations - Self-initiated activity in which the officer would normally notify U Safety Dispatch - Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording - d.
-Any use of force - e.
-Dispatched calls for service - f.
-Execution of a warrant - B. CESSATION OF RECORDING (NOT RECORDING) Cessation of Recording (Not Recording) - 1.
-Recording An officer may be stopped deactivate a body-worn camera during significant periods of inactivity such as report writing or other breaks from direct participation in the incidenta law enforcement-related encounter or activity, including consultation with a supervisor or other officer (Utah Code 77-7a-104).
+- d.
+Any use of force

+- e.
+Dispatched calls for service

+- f.
+Execution of a warrant (Utah Code Section 77-7a-103; Utah Code Section 77-7a-104)

+- 5. An officer shall deactivate the officer's body-worn camera while in a classroom environment while class is in session, except in the following situations:

+- All enforcement and investigative contacts including stops and field interview situations

+- Self-initiated activity in which the officer would normally notify U Safety

+Dispatch

+- c.
+Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording

+- d.
+Any use of force

+- e.
+Dispatched calls for service

+- f.
+Execution of a warrant

+B. Cessation of Recording (Not Recording)
-- 2. When engaging in a law enforcement-related encounter or activity, if consulting with other officers or supervisors, the officer may mute the audio recording but shall continue to record video footage until the consultation is complete, at which time the officer shall activate audio recording.
-An officer should note on the audio recording that the audio is being muted and related justification as well as note in their report that the audio recording was muted and the related justification. - 2.
-Officers shall remain sensitive to the dignity of all victims and witnesses being recorded and exercise sound discretion to respect privacy-by discontinuing recording.
-During a conversation with a victim of crime, a witness of a crime, or an individual who wishes to report or discuss criminal activity an officer may deactivate the officer's body-worn camera if anthe individual who is the subject of the recording requests that the recording be stopped, and it reasonably appears to the officer that such privacy may outweigh any legitimate law enforcement interest in recording.
-Recording should resume An officer shall activate the officer's body-worn camera when privacy is no longer at issue unless the circumstances no longer fit the criteria for recording. - 4.
-3. Officers An officer shall stop recording deactivate the officer's body-worn camera when speaking with a victim of a sexual offense or domestic violence if the officer is conducting a lethality assessment, and either the victim or the officer believes that deactivation of the body-worn camera will encourage complete and accurate information sharing by the victim or it is otherwise necessary to protect the safety/identify of the victim.
-The officer's shall activate the officer's body-worn camera must be reactivated as soon as reasonably possible after the evidence-based lethality assessment is complete.

-4. Unless impractical or impossible thean officer shouldshall record a request todeactivate the officer's body-worn camera (Utah Code Section 77-7a-104)
+- An officer may deactivate a body-worn camera during significant periods of inactivity such as report writing or other breaks from direct participation in a law enforcement-related encounter or activity, including consultation with a supervisor or other officer (Utah Code 77-7a-104). - When engaging in a law enforcement-related encounter or activity, if consulting with other officers or supervisors, the officer may mute the audio recording but shall continue to record video footage until the consultation is complete, at which time the officer shall activate audio recording.
+An officer should note on the audio recording that the audio is being muted and related justification as well as note in their report that the audio recording was muted and the related justification.

+- 3. Officers shall remain sensitive to the dignity of all victims and witnesses being recorded and exercise sound discretion to respect privacy.
+During a conversation with a victim of crime, a witness of a crime, or an individual who wishes to report or discuss criminal activity an officer may deactivate the officer's body-worn camera if the individual who is the subject of the recording requests that the recording be stopped, and it reasonably appears to the officer that such privacy may outweigh any legitimate law enforcement interest in recording.
+An officer shall activate the officer's body-worn camera when privacy is no longer at issue unless the circumstances no longer fit the criteria for recording. - 4.
+An officer shall deactivate the officer's body-worn camera when speaking with a victim of a sexual offense or domestic violence if the officer is conducting a lethality assessment, and either the victim or the officer believes that deactivation of the body-worn camera will encourage complete and accurate information sharing by the victim or it is otherwise necessary to protect the safety/identify of the victim.
+The officer shall activate the officer's body-worn camera as soon as reasonably possible after the evidence-based lethality assessment is complete. - 5.
+Unless impractical or impossible an officer shall record a request to deactivate the officer's body-worn camera (Utah Code Section 77-7a-104)

-C. CRIMINAL AND ADMINISTRATIVE USE OF RECORDINGS Criminal and Administrative Use of Recordings
+C. Criminal and Administrative Use of Recordings